Updated April 2023

 Addiction is medically recognised as a chronic and progressive disease of the brain by medical institutions around the world, including the World Health Organisation (WHO), Public Health England (PHE) and the National Institution on Drug Abuse (NIDA).

-In order to fully recover from drug addiction a profound change in thinking is essential.
-Achieving long-term abstinence and a happy and productive life is possible.
-This is where evidence-based addiction treatment methods are needed to treat the psychological component of addiction (the main driving force of the illness).
+To fully recover from drug or alcohol addiction, a profound change in thinking is essential.
+Achieving long-term abstinence and a happy and productive life is possible, but it is unlikely to result from a rapid detox.
+During your treatment at a residential rehab facility, a range of evidence-based addiction treatment methods are used to treat the psychological component of addiction (the main driving force of the illness).

-At the best drug and alcohol rehab clinics, such as our clinic, The Lighthouse by Step By Step Recovery in London & Essex, we do not cut corners.
-We regularly treat patients who have undergone a rapid detox and have consequently relapsed.
-What they thought at the time was saving them time and money ends up costing them far more.
-In addition to causing more damage, more pain and more harm.
-They come to us in a worse state than ever before due to the progressive nature of addiction.
+At our residential rehab centre in Essex, we regularly treat people who have undergone a rapid detox and have consequently relapsed.
+What they thought at the time was saving time and money ended up costing them far more.
+In addition to having no long-term benefit, they almost always come to us in a worse state than ever, due to the progressive nature of addiction.